CUBRID/cubrid-manual/en/sql/oodb.rst

-:custom-meta-keywords: cubrid class, cubrid hierarchy, cubrid superclass, cubrid subclass
+:meta-keywords: cubrid class, cubrid hierarchy, cubrid superclass, cubrid subclass
-:custom-meta-description: Classes in CUBRID database can have class hierarchy.
+:meta-description: Classes in CUBRID database can have class hierarchy.
 Attributes and methods can be inherited through such hierarchy.

 *****************
 Class Inheritance